Wild Rhino Demand Reduction Campaign

 2018 Wild Rhino Competition

-The 3rd Wild Rhino Competition will be launched in both Ho Chi Minh City and Hanoi in September 2018.
+The 3rd Wild Rhino Competition was launched in both Ho Chi Minh City and Hanoi in September 2018.

 This year’s Wild Rhino competition invited junior students to enter by submitting a poem or a picture.
 Senior students entered by submitting an essay in which they had to present innovative and practical things that they could do to educate their friends and family on how to end the demand for rhino horn.
-Wilderness Foundation Africa recently announced the winners of the Wild Rhino Competition run in collaboration with 11 international schools in Ho Chi Minh City, and 3 international schools in Hanoi, Vietnam.
+Wilderness Foundation Africa announced the winners of the Wild Rhino Competition run in collaboration with 11 international schools in Ho Chi Minh City, and 3 international schools in Hanoi, Vietnam in February 2019.